adudu21isme/rbxrulebreakers/README.md

 Banning adudu21 from your game will not remove you from the list and will not improve your ego.

-You can appeal at adudu21isme/rbxrulebreakers on GitHub, if appeal is accepted. you will be allowed to play again in approximately 24 hours.]]) end end)
+You can appeal at adudu21isme/rbxrulebreakers on GitHub, if appeal is accepted. you will be allowed to play again in approximately 1 hour.]]) end end)